RunestoneInteractive/pythonds/_sources/Graphs/GeneralDepthFirstSearch.rst

 there is nothing else to explore, and the algorithm has reached the end of another branch.
-From here on, you will see in :ref:`Figure 21 <fig_gdfsh>` through :ref:`Figure 25 <fig_gdfsl>`  that the algorithm works its way back to the first node, setting finish times and coloring vertices black.
+From here on, you will see in :ref:`Figure 21 <fig_gdfsh>` through :ref:`Figure 25 <fig_gdfsl>`  that the algorithm works its way back to the first node, setting closing times and coloring vertices black.

 .. _fig_gdfsa: